tvtroid/tvtroid.github.io/cassandra/_posts/2021-12-25-introduction-to-cassandra.md

 ### Advantages

 - Flexible schemas (Unlike relational DB, it requires a table's schema before inserting data, NoSQL can have diferrent numbers column/document)
-- Horizontal scaling (refers to bringing additional nnodes to share the load when vertical scaling refers to increasing the power of a single server or cluster)
+- Horizontal scaling (refers to bringing additional nodes to share the load when vertical scaling refers to increasing the power of a single server or cluster)
 - Fast queries due to data model
 - Ease of use for developers